-This exhibition was the result of my fourth project created in close collaboration with STRI (Smithsonian Tropical Research Institute).
+This exhibition was the result of my fourth project created in close collaboration with the Smithsonian Tropical Research Institute (STRI).
 The show took place at DiabloRosso Gallery where I created a workspace/lab for five weeks.

-The opening of the exhibition was also the start of the work process.
-When it opened there was a four-module table, with empty lids that were going to be filled with drawings as the exhibition progressed.
-There was also an aquarium and two series of works that were made at a previous stage.
+The opening of the exhibition was also the start of the working process.
+When it opened the installation consisted of a four-module table, with empty lids that were ready to be filled with drawings as the exhibition progressed.
+The installation also included an aquarium and two series of works that were made at a previous stage.
 The earlier works, the aquarium and the workstation, together created an environment in which the public could experience the viewing of finished pieces and the process of making new ones in the same space.

-The idea was to create a 'workstation' or 'laboratory' at the exhibition space of DiabloRosso where I spent time making daily, thus creating a dynamic in which the public could witness the work progress.
+The idea was to create a 'workstation' or 'laboratory' in the exhibition space of DiabloRosso where I would spend time making on daily basis, thus creating a dynamic in which the public could witness the work-in-progress.

-For this, I created a multifaceted table, on which I could both produce work as well as display the process.
+For this, I created a multifaceted table on which I could both produce work as well as display the process.
 It was a self-contained device that could store the drawing apparatuses and tools I use for observation, as well as the different media and materials I work with.

 The 'functional' parts also served as a platform for the visualisation of the works and the process of working.
-The station was meant to host several operations at the same time, such us: making, displaying and storing.

-The aquariums held samples of mangrove roots-the same kind I drew (and now displayed) on my previous visit to STRI.
+The station was meant to host several activities at the same time: making, displaying and storing.
+The aquariums held samples of mangrove roots - the same kind I drew (and now displayed) on my previous visit to STRI.

 The samples were collected at the Bocas del Toro Research Station (STRI) and brought successfully into the exhibition space after a series of failed attempts that were part of the challenge of bringing living organisms from the Caribbean Sea into the Pacific water.
-This involved getting the organisms to adjust to changes in water temperature, salinity and many other variables.
+This involved getting the organisms to adjust to changes in water temperature, salinity and many other variables. process workstation

-process workstation